devn7ck/Vanquish_Github_Unfollowers/README.md

-# GitHub Unfollowers Checker
+# Vanquish Github Unfollowers

-This project helps you track and manage your GitHub followers.
+This python program helps you track and manage your GitHub followers.
 It identifies users who have unfollowed you by comparing your current followers list with a previously saved list.

 ## Features